Saving Small Nests

 Of course, we should give the mother a chance to find her babies!
 By leaving the eggs in a small container (such as a shoebox) and hanging your “nest” from the tree from which they fell, we can give the mother a chance to reconnect with her young.

 If it does not look like the mother is coming back, create a fake nest using a box (such as a shoebox) and line it with soft and insulating materials such as small blankets.
-Reach out to Wildlife Rescue’s Support Centre at 604-526-7275 – we will make sure these fledglings get the care they need.
+Please contact our Support Centre for assistance.

 Posted in Education